qsnjason/qsnjsclient/README.md

 qsnjsclient
 ===

 The QSN Javascript Client implements the QSN websocket messaging API.
 Client methods provide access to model data, BBS messaging, and platform notifications.
-This client implements an asynchronous model with local caching, providing realtime access to the QSN platform within HTML5 browsers.
+This client exposes an event model with internal caching, providing realtime access to the QSN platform within HTML5 browsers.

 This client requires the jsSHA library. https://github.com/Caligatio/jsSHA.git